 The technologies and products which the Company intends to develop are in the early stages of development, require significant further research, development and testing and are subject to the risks of failure inherent in the development of products based on innovative or novel technologies.
-These risks include the possibility that any or all of the Company's proposed technologies and products will be found to be ineffective or unsafe, that such technologies and products once developed, although effective, are uneconomical to market, that third parties hold proprietary rights that preclude the Company from marketing such technologies and products or that third parties market superior or equivalent technologies and products.
+These risks include the possibility that any or all of the Company's proposed technologies and products will be found to be ineffective or unsafe, will fail to meet applicable regulatory standards or will fail to obtain required regulatory approvals or that such technologies and products once developed, although effective, are uneconomical to market, that third parties hold proprietary rights that preclude the Company from marketing such technologies and products, that third parties market superior or equivalent technologies and products or that third parties have superior resources to market similar products or technologies.